 2. When does the good Samaritan law apply?

 NRS 41.500 applies to a narrow range of situations.
-In order to be protected as a “good Samaritan” under Nevada law, the following four conditions must be met:
+To be protected as a “good Samaritan” under Nevada law, the following four conditions must be met:

 - The situation must be an emergency you did not create;